frictionlessdata/frictionless-py/README.md

 The output of the `validate()` method is a report dictionary.
-It includes information if the data was valid, count of errors, list of table reports, which individual checks failed, etc.

-Resulting report will be looking like this:
+It includes information if the data was valid, count of errors, list of table reports, which individual checks failed, etc. A report will be looking like this:

 ```json
 {